 Vinyl is a fantastic material, but it does expand and contract with temperature changes.
 Your corner posts are critical points that absorb pulling forces from multiple directions, especially when the wind picks up.
 In fact, they can endure up to three times more tension than line posts.
 To account for this, make sure you follow the manufacturer’s instructions for spacing when attaching fence panels.
 Leaving the right amount of room allows the material to move without buckling or warping, ensuring the long-term integrity of your commercial fencing or residential project.

-How to Connect Fence Panels to the Corner Post
+Connecting Fence Panels to Your Corner Post

 Connecting your fence panels to the corner post is where your project really starts to look like a fence.
 This is the crucial point where your fence line changes direction, so a secure and precise connection is key to the structure’s overall strength and appearance.
 Unlike line posts, which support panels in a straight run, corner posts have routed holes on adjacent sides to accept rails from two different directions.
 Getting this step right ensures your fence is not only beautiful but also strong enough to withstand the elements for years to come.
 It’s all about careful alignment and making sure every piece fits together snugly before you move on.

-Attach the Panels
+How to Properly Attach the Panels

 Once your corner post is set and the concrete is cured, you can attach your vinyl fence panels.
 Start by sliding the bottom rail of the first panel into the corresponding routed hole on the corner post.
 Then, insert the pickets and slide the top rail into place, securing it into the post.
 Repeat this process for the panel on the adjacent side.
 Before you continue, take a moment to double-check that all posts and rails are securely installed.
 Give everything a gentle wiggle to test its stability.
 Make sure the rails are fully seated inside the post and that any locking tabs or fasteners are firmly engaged.
 This quick check prevents headaches later on.

-Get the Angles and Spacing Right
+Getting the Angles and Spacing Just Right

 Your corner post is a workhorse.
 It handles up to three times more tension than the other posts in your fence line because it’s being pulled from two directions.
 This makes precise alignment absolutely critical.
 Use a level to ensure your panels are perfectly horizontal and a framing square to confirm they meet at a clean 90-degree angle.
 Measure the spacing between the corner post and the next line post on both sides to ensure it’s consistent with the rest of your fence.
 This attention to detail guarantees a professional look and provides the structural integrity needed for both residential and commercial fencing projects.